eficode-academy/github-actions-katas/labs/setup.md

   - Owner: Select your GitHub user as the owner.
   - Name: `github-actions-katas` or something similar.
   - Description: Add a description if you want.
   - Visibility: **Public**.
-This is important for some of the exercises later on.
+This is important!
+Some of the exercises later on will fail if the visibility of the repository is not public.
 - Press _Create repository_.
 - Once the repository is created, open the _Setup_ exercise again in this new repository.